-Limited service disruption
+Limited-service disruption

-Incident An occurrence that actually or potentially jeopardizes the confidentiality, integrity, or availability of an information system or the information the system process, stores, or transmits or that constitutes a violation or imminent threat of violation of security policies, security procedures, or acceptable use policies (NIST SP 800-53).
-Incidents may include, but are not restricted to, the following: violation of policy, unauthorized information system use, denial of resources and information system changes without consent.
+Incident An occurrence that actually or potentially jeopardizes the confidentiality, integrity, or availability of an information system or the information the system processes, stores, or transmits or that constitutes a violation or imminent threat of violation of security policies, security procedures, or acceptable use policies (NIST SP 800-53).
+Incidents may include but are not restricted to, the following: violation of policy, unauthorized information system use, denial of resources, and information system changes without consent.

 Incident examples:

-Malicious hacker gains unauthorized access to database containing sensitive member information,
+Malicious hacker gains unauthorized access to a database containing sensitive member information,

-Criminal commits fraud by manipulating transaction data, Corporate Account Takeover,
+Criminal commits fraud by manipulating transaction data, Corporate Account Takeover, email account takeovers, used voice-based fraud tactics (vishing),

 Distributed denial-of-service (DDoS) attack launched against critical Credit Union information system resources,

-Ransomware deployed through phishing email campaign, etc.
+Ransomware deployed through phishing email campaigns, etc.

+Advanced Persistent Threats (APTs) (highly skilled threat actors often backed by nation-states or criminal organizations),

+Exploitation of artificial intelligence (AI) or Internet of Things (IOT) vulnerabilities,

-Sensitive data means any information which by itself, or in combination with other information, could be used to cause harm to a credit union or credit union member and any information concerning a person or their account which is not public information, including any non-public personally identifiable information.
+Sensitive data means any information which by itself, or in combination with other information, could be used to cause harm to a credit union or credit union member and any information concerning a person or their account that is not public information, including any non-public personally identifiable information.

 RESPONSE PROGRAM.
-Management will be responsible for developing and implementing a risk-based response program to address incidents of unauthorized access to member information.
+Management will be responsible for developing and implementing a risk-based response program to address incidents of unauthorized access to sensitive and/or member information.

 Security Response Team and Security Response Leader.
-Credit Union management shall establish a security response team responsible for preventing, detecting and handling suspected incidents involving member information.
+Credit Union management shall establish a security response team responsible for preventing, detecting, and handling suspected incidents involving member and other sensitive information.
 The team will have a designated [team leader] as well as a deputy team leader who assumes authority in the absence of the team leader.
-Members of the team shall be adequately trained and equipped to develop, document and enact an Incident Response Plan.
+Members of the team shall be adequately trained and equipped to develop, document, and enact an Incident Response Plan.
 Team members should include personnel from several Credit Union departments including, but not limited to, the following: information technology, business management, legal, human resources, internal auditing, and facilities.
 Involving personnel from multiple departments ensures that the Incident Response Plan will cover mission-critical business processes, systems, and information assets.

-In lieu of creating a security response team, the Credit Union may appoint a single employee to be in charge of incident response.
+Instead of creating a security response team, the Credit Union may appoint a single employee to oversee incident response.
 The incident response leader will work with internal personnel and third-party service providers to ensure that an Incident Response Plan is in place, incorporates appropriate third-party services, is tested, and is approved by Credit Union officials.

 Lastly, either the security response team or the leader will be responsible for acquiring outsourced incident response services, as needed, to ensure that the Credit Union has access to the requisite knowledge and tools to handle security incidents.

 Service Providers.
-Contracts with service providers will stipulate that the provider take appropriate actions to address incidents of unauthorized access to or use of the Credit Union’s member information, including notification to the Credit Union as soon as possible of any such incident, to enable the Credit Union to implement its Incident Response Plan in a timely manner.
+Contracts with service providers will stipulate that the provider take appropriate actions to address incidents of unauthorized access to or use of the Credit Union’s member information, including notification to the Credit Union as soon as possible of any such incident, to enable the Credit Union to implement its Incident Response Plan promptly.

 Incident Severity Levels.
-The security response team or leader will develop criteria for measuring the severity of incidents based on their impact to business functions, their impact to member information, and the amount of effort and time required to recover from them.
-The severity of incident is a subjective measure of its impact on or threat to the operation or integrity of the institution and its information.
+The security response team or leader will develop criteria for measuring the severity of incidents based on their impact on business functions, their impact on member information, and the amount of effort and time required to recover from them.
+The severity of an incident is a subjective measure of its impact on or threat to the operation or integrity of the institution and its information.
 It determines the priority for handling the incident, who manages the incident, and the timing and extent of the response.